Jonathon-Fleming/ToxPi-GIS/README.md

 src="https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Workflow.PNG" width="600" height="300" />

 1. Use the [ToxPi GUI](https://toxpi.org/) to analyze your data and obtain an output csv file.
 2. Run ToxPi_Model.py using the ToxPi output.
-Alternatively, experienced ArcGIS users may use ToxPi.tbx from within ArcGIS Pro.
+Alternatively, experienced ArcGIS users may use Create ToxPi.tbx from within ArcGIS Pro.
 3. Open the resulting layer file in ArcGIS Pro and share the layer files as a web map to ArcGIS Online publically.
 4. Obtain the shareable web link for the hosted layer from ArcGIS Online, which anyone can use to view the layer.